 If you’re looking for some inspiration then we’ve listed a few achievable ways that you could start your self-care journey below:

 Walking not only gives you the daily exercise you need but it can be very beneficial as a self-care practice.
-Taking time out of your workday, on your lunch break for example, to take some air can change our brain activity and can even improve our memory!
+Taking time out of your workday, even on your lunch break, can change our brain activity and can even improve our memory.
 If we’re feeling anxious or stressed, being outdoors has a way of clearing our minds and ridding us of negative thoughts.

 Spend time organising your wardrobe or emptying out the cupboard under the stairs, as sometimes a simple task like getting clutter-free can be all you need to relax – the phrase ‘tidy space, tidy mind’ has never been so apt.